pharmpy/pharmpy/docs/modeling.rst

 Remove IOVs
 ~~~~~~~~~~~

 You can remove IOVs as well, however all IOV omegas will be removed.
+See
+:py:func:`pharmpy.modeling.remove_iov`.

 .. jupyter-execute::
    :hide-output: